 The platform went live in September 2017.
 Within the first 90 days after launch, the project broke even on the build investment.
 The five metrics that drove the break-even (sourced from Igility's internal 2019 case-study copy deck, the authoritative record of the launch-era results):

-Five months after launch, in February 2018, Mobile Mini signed Igility directly — formalizing into a direct client engagement what had begun as a launch partnership.
-The ongoing maintenance, feature evolution, and platform stewardship all ran through that direct MSA.
+Five months after launch, in February 2018, Mobile Mini signed Igility directly.
+Maintenance, feature evolution, and platform stewardship all ran through that direct MSA from then on.

-Ruzica's June 2018 email — the one quoted at the top of this case study — called the result "an ROI to be proud of."
+Ruzica's June 2018 email — the one quoted earlier — called the result "an ROI to be proud of."
 Four months later, on October 24, 2018, a panel of Drupal-community experts at the Acquia Engage Awards independently reached the same conclusion.
 Mobile Mini and Igility Solutions were named the winners of the "Best Return on Investment" category at the 2018 Acquia Engage Awards.

 Mid-Life Reinvention: React, a Dynamic Configurator, and a Chat System That Closed Sales